 Where do I get my Marathon finisher’s medal and T-shirt?

-After you cross the Marathon finish line, you will pass through the finisher’s area to receive your medal, a space blanket, your finisher shirt, and for those who want it, our traditional Portland rose and tree seedling.
-Food and drink is available in the finisher’s chute only.
+After you cross the Marathon finish line, you will pass through the finisher’s area to receive your medal, a space blanket, a rose, loads of food and drink, your finisher shirt, a pendant and an event coin.
 Remember, once you depart the finish area you cannot return.

 If I forget to pick up my finisher shirt, what do I do?

 Take a photocopy FRONT & BACK of your run/walk bib and write your name, address and shirt size on it.
 Mail to: Portland Marathon, Attn: Fulfillment, 1888 SW Madison, Portland OR, 97205.
 You must include a check or Money order (US funds only) for $10.00 to cover postage.

 Where can I get my Marathon post-race picture taken?